Mikewalk28/Milestone-project-3/README.md

 ### Development

 * Insert a project page where the user can view, amend and update any projects currently in action; whilst then setting a due date and marking them as complete and archiving or deleting.
-* Make the timesheet page postable for individual days, with a cap of 7.5 hours a day (or equivalent of hours they work in the day) rather than a cumulative total of hours spent on the sector and make this add to the current total in month, whiilst also being capped at the total hours for the month available.
+* Make the timesheet page postable for individual days, with a cap of 7.5 hours a day (or equivalent of hours they work in the day) rather than a cumulative total of hours spent on the sector and make this add to the current total in month, whilst also being capped at the total hours for the month available.
 (Also being able to post holiday hours and use the non-working overhead variable rate)
 * Timesheets applicable to the projects being worked on, and the sector autofills.
 So can work out costing per project as well as per sector.
 More definable variables.
+* Ability to change the month of the timesheets you are working on and push the current month data as an admin at the month end and then have a separate admin feature to edit beyond the end of the month.
 * Live reports page where you can work on old financial year totals as well as current year totals and comparisons.
  - Ability to compare the revenue coming in from a project, and the overhead costs currently incurred on it.
 Whether it be by variable rate or charge out rate.
  - Ability to see current profit projections based on work completed.